asgaonkar/asgaonkar.github.io/docs/education.md

 Extra-Cirricular
 ```

-[Racquetball](https://en.wikipedia.org/wiki/Racquetball){: .target-blank}: Since my introduction to Racquetball at Arizona State University, I have never let go of an opportunity to play.
+[Racquetball](https://en.wikipedia.org/wiki/Racquetball){: .target-blank}: Since my introduction to Racquetball at Arizona State University, I have never let go of an opportunity to play the game.

 ---